jqliu09/MCLD/README.md

 - Unzip `img_highres.zip`.
 You will need to ask for password from the [dataset maintainers](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/InShopRetrieval.html).
 Then unzip it and put it under the `./dataset/deepfashion` directory.

 - Preprocess dataset by runing `prepare_dataset.py`.
-This will split the dataset, and prepare the needed conditions such poses, texture maps and face embeddings. [detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) need to dinstall for Densepose.
+This will split the dataset, and prepare the needed conditions such poses, texture maps and face embeddings.
+You need pip install [detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) for Densepose.
 The whole preprocessing time requires ~ 8h.
 You could also download our processed conditions form [Google Drive](https://drive.google.com/drive/folders/1U5e1eL02b6KIm67LSnHqTjecA7MN57ag?usp=drive_link) and unzip.

 - After the preprocessing, you should have your dataset folder organized as follows: